TanaRuin/Vammy-2702368122-B4CC-WADS_Week1/README.md

 As a developer, mastering web based application development opens up a wide array of opportunities for you.
 Every business today needs an expedient and cost effective solution for an application software that lets them reach out to users over any mobile or desktop device and every platform.

 Web app development is platform agnostic so businesses don’t need to develop a separate app for iOS and android – something that directly doubles up the costs.
+Web application technologies have advanced tremendously over the last few years, making web apps just as immersive and personalized as native apps.